Alexandra Schmitz · Art de l’Anglage · Les Brenets

 06 Current framework

-With Art de l’Anglage, Alexandra gives this method its own framework: small groups, real attention to each piece of work, closely followed progress, and a clear level of rigour.
+With Art de l’Anglage, Alexandra gives this method a clear form: small groups, attention to each part, followed rework and named gaps.
 The journey is no longer a series of steps.
 It becomes a stable framework for learning seriously.

 This project does not promise an atmosphere.
-It promises a level of reading, correction and rigour.
+It relies on precise reading, clear correction and visible criteria.

 Today